GlitchKernel/misc_libraries/README.txt

 ---> I have not tested BLN yet, so I don't know if it will work or bring about the apocalypse or both.

+---> 3-button recovery flashes a new recovery that allows us to use 3-button method to get into reocvery.
+Kernel side support is required.

 I am not responsible if using these files bricks your phone.

 If you're not sure you should flash either of these, then don't!